Swirrl/grafter-docs/_howto/230_filter_rows.md

 ### drop-rows

-Drop rows may be useful to remove some rows.
+[drop-rows](http://api.grafter.org/0.2/grafter.tabular.html#var-drop-rows){:target="_blank"} may be useful to remove some rows.
 Simply give the number of rows you want to drop as argument.

 {% highlight clojure %}